Should I Become a Grief Counselor?

 Certified grief counselors must apply for re-certification to maintain their status.
 Re-certification requires paying a fee and logging a set number of continuing education hours approved by the certifying organization.
 Hours can come from a variety of areas, such as taking courses that help the grief counselor stay current on bereavement issues; attending seminars; writing or publishing on the subject of grief counseling; formally educating others or serving on committees.
 The goal of re-certification is to keep grief counselors active and up to date within bereavement counseling, as well as to allow candidates to explore how to apply the training to their own interests and specific line of work.
 In addition, continuing education courses may also be a way to improve your career outlook by providing you with new skills and knowledge as well as professional relationships in your area of expertise.

-- Consider a fellowship.
+Here's a success tip: consider a fellowship.
 After working as a certified grief counselor for three years, a counselor can attend a fellowship program offered by the American Academy of Grief Counseling.
 Fellowship status is awarded for taking additional continuing education courses involving complex topics such as multicultural mourning practices, mourning children and addressing the needs of the dying.
 Not only will the fellowship status contribute to a more specialized form of counseling, it will also provide candidates with even more insight as to how to be of service to those in need.
 A fellow in thanatology is available through the ADEC.